The rise and fall of sisal

 The Start of Sisal Production

 When we talk about the industries that have dominated Turks and Caicos life it is easy to recall the salt trade and the dominant forces of tourism and off shore finance today.
 However, another crop was also produced in large quantities on the Islands – Sisal.
 It was such an important crop that in October 1907 a Colonial Report was written entitled “The Caicos Islands: with special reference to the Further Development of the Sisal Industry” and was presented to both houses of parliament in Britain.
-An original copy of this colonial report has just been acquired by the museum.

 F. H. Watkins, the Commissioner of the Turks and Caicos Islands, wrote the report and within its pages are details about life in the Caicos Islands.
 This included all aspects of the industries being carried out on the Islands such as the production of sponge, turtle shell and dried conch.
 The report also records that the population of the Caicos Islands in the 1901 census was 3,083, of which 91 were white and 2,992 black.
 The central part of the report though was the sisal industry and the two main companies that were involved.